-If you have more than one machine, tell us about it, too.
-Your feedback can help other quilters (especially beginning quilters) who are looking for that "best" sewing machine.
-Share Your Favorites
+If you have more than one machine, tell us about the second (or third).
+Your sewing machine reviews will help other quilters who are looking for that 'best' sewing machine.
+Review Your Machine

 Like and love my machines